 How do traits of ADHD differ in children and adults?

-In children, ADHD traits are often more outwardly noticeable—restlessness and impulsivity stand out.
-In adults, traits may manifest as forgetfulness, disorganization, and inattentiveness that create workplace or daily life challenges without obvious hyperactivity.
+In children, ADHD traits are often more outwardly visible.
+Restlessness and impulsivity stand out.
+In adults, however, traits may show up as forgetfulness, disorganization, and inattentiveness.
+These create workplace or daily life challenges without obvious hyperactivity.

 Why is the term ADD still used if it’s outdated?

-While ADD is no longer an official diagnosis, it remains in common usage due to familiarity and habit.
-Some people continue to use it to describe inattentive traits without hyperactivity, helping them identify with their experiences.
+While ADD is no longer an official diagnosis, it remains in common use due to familiarity.
+Some people continue to use it to describe inattentive traits without hyperactivity.
+It helps them identify with their experiences.

 Haven Health and Wellness: Your Partner in Neurodivergent Care